Heat Pump Installation Wisbech

 Air source heat pumps extract heat from the outside air.
 They are less expensive to install than geothermal heat pumps, but their efficiency decreases in very cold climates.

-Geothermal heat pumps use the ground as their heat source.
-They are more expensive to install due to the underground piping system, but their efficiency remains consistent even in extreme weather.
+Geothermal heat pumps use the stable temperature of the earth as their heat source.
+They are more expensive to install due to the ground loop system, but their efficiency remains consistent even in extreme weather.